Find a Grave Help

-Select Suggested Edits from your To-Do list on the home page or on the contribute page.
+Select either the Edit Icon on the home page or Suggested Edits on the contribute page.
 From here, you can review the pending edits submitted to you by other members.
-Suggested edits will remain available for your review for 21 days.
+Suggested edits for memorials you manage will remain available for your review for 21 days.
 Accept the edit and the memorial will update to show what is in the 'Suggested Edit' column.
 Decline the edit and the memorial will not update to show what is in the 'Suggested Edit' column.
 You must select the reason for declining the Suggested Edit and may leave optional short note.

 You can update information for any memorial you manage by clicking 'Edit' on the memorial in question.
 You can update the Name, Birth and Death information, Plot and Burial Coordinates, Inscription, and Bio Information, or change burial details.

-Select the ‘Add a member’ button in the Family Members section of the memorial.
+Select ‘Suggest Edits’ on the memorial page.
 You can suggest Father, Mother, and Spouse(s).
 Once the suggestions are saved, the memorial manager will then review the suggestions for approval.
 When adding a Spouse(s), reciprocal links are automatically added to the Spouse(s) memorials once the suggested edit is approved.

 If you have waited longer than 30 days for an emailed suggestion to be processed and there has not been a response, forward your copy of the suggestion along with source documentation to email@example.com.
 The suggestion will be reviewed and processed.

 Have patience.
-Many members receive hundreds of corrections every month and it may take a while for them to research your suggestions.
+Many members receive hundreds of edits every month and it may take a while for them to research your suggestions.
 Members have 21 days to accept or decline suggested edits.

 Add a memorial and select ‘Yes’ under the ‘Is this a famous person?’ section.
 All memorials submitted as famous go through an approval process.
-Famous memorial submissions must also contain accurate and verifiable disposition information and an original bio that conforms to the Famous Bio Guidelines.
+Please do all you can to provide accurate and verifiable disposition information and review our Famous Bio Standards.